isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2274.md

 ---
-title: KADDRA Mobile App Commerce Solution Version 1.9 - Pro
+title: Netpluz Managed Firewall  -  Sophos XGS - Sophos XGS 3100 Sophos Standard Protection - 12 Months
 permalink: /productivity-solutions-grant/solutionrepo/solution2274
 ---

 ### Description

-Kaddra helps businesses turn loyalty into revenue, improve retention and accelerate growth through its cross-channel solution.
-With the useful end to end tools, it provides opportunities for SMEs to upsell, create targeted marketing, improve customer service and better understand customer trends through analytics.
+Sophos XG Firewall brings a fresh new approach to the way you manage your firewall, respond to threats, and monitor what is happening on your network.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Kaddra20200564_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Netpluz_Asia_Annex_3_CR_wef_28_Oct_21_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria